Contributed for use in USGenWeb Archives by Susan Walters

 records.
 Partly in corroboration, Mr. Millet, in his "History of St.

-Thomas' Church, Whitemarsh," states that the "Rev. Evan Evans, who came to
+Thomas' Church, Whitemarsh," states that the "Rev. Evan Evans, who

 this country in 1700, for many years rector of Christ Church, Philadelphia,